External diffusion limited aggregation on a spanning-tree-weighted random planar map: Proof of Proposition from Lemma

 \begin{prop} In the notation of Definitions~\ref{def-mated-CRT} and~\ref{def-boundary}, for each $\zeta \in (0,1)$, \eqbn \BB P\left[ \op{dist}\left( \ul{\bdy}_{\ep}(0,1] , \ep \lfloor \ep^{-1} \rfloor ; \mcl G^\ep|_{(0,1]} \right) \geq \ep^{-\chi + \zeta} \right] \geq \ep^{o_\ep(1)} ,\quad \text{as $\ep\rta 0$}. \eqen \end{prop}

-We first analyze the case when $ \ul{\bdy}_{\ep}(0,1] = \{\ep\}$ is a single point, which happens in particular when $L$ and $R$ are each non-negative on $[0,1]$.
+We first analyze the case when $ \ul{\bdy}_{\ep}(0,1] = \{\ep\}$ is a single point, corresponding to the first $\ep$-length interval $[0,\ep]$ of the positive real axis.
+This happens in particular when $L$ and $R$ are each non-negative on $[0,1]$.
 To this end, we define $\wh{\mcl{G}}^\ep$ as we defined the one-sided mated-CRT map in Definition~\ref{def-mated-CRT} but with $(L,R)$ replaced by a pair $\wh Z = (\wh L, \wh R)$ of independent Brownian meanders started from $0$---i.e., $\wh Z$ is a standard two-dimensional Brownian motion conditioned to stay in the first quadrant until time $1$.
 We also define the subgraphs $\wh{\mcl{G}}^\ep|_I$ for intervals $I \subset (0,\infty)$ as we did for $\mcl{G}^\ep$ in Definition~\ref{def-mated-CRT}.
 One has the following miracle (which is not true for any $\gamma \not=\sqrt 2$, in which case the coordinates of $Z$ are correlated).

 \begin{prop} For $\gamma=\sqrt 2$, the law of the mated-CRT map $\wh{\mcl{G}}^{\ep}|_{(0,1]}$ associated with $\wh Z$ is absolutely continuous with respect to the law of $\mcl{G}^{\ep}|_{(0,1]}$.
 The Radon-Nikodym derivative of the law of the former map with respect to the law of the latter map agrees in law with $\frac{\pi}{2} (X_1^L X_1^R)^{-1} $, where $X^L$ and $X^R$ are independent three-dimensional Bessel processes. \end{prop} \begin{proof} Let $ (L,R)$ be a pair of independent standard linear Brownian motions and for $t\geq 0$ define $S_t^L = \max_{0 \leq s \leq t} L_s$ and $S_t^R := \max_{0 \leq s \leq t} R_s$.
 By~\cite[Theorem 1.3]{pitman-bessel}, the processes $X^L := 2S^L - L$ and $X^R = 2S^R - R$ are independent 3-dimensional Bessel processes.
 By the equation just before~\cite[Corollary 2]{imhof-factorization}, applied to each of $\wh L$ and $\wh R$, the law of the pair of meanders $(\wh L ,\wh R)|_{[0,1]}$ is absolutely continuous with respect to the law of $(X^L , X^R)|_{[0,1]}$ with Radon-Nikodym derivative $\frac{\pi}{2} (X_1^L X_1^R)^{-1} $.
 Hence, if we define $\mcl G^X$ as in Definition~\ref{def-mated-CRT} with $(X^L,X^R)$ in place of $(L,R)$, then the law of $\wh{\mcl G}|_{(0,1]}$ is absolutely continuous with respect to the law of $\mcl G^X|_{(0,1]}$, with Radon-Nikodym derivative $\frac{\pi}{2} (X_1^L X_1^R)^{-1} $.